 - encourage activities to help the armed forces community integrate into local life.

-To help achieve the aims of the Covenant, representatives of the armed forces participate in the West Sussex Cooperative, which provides a direct link between local decision makers and the armed forces.
+To help achieve the aims of the Covenant, representatives of the armed forces, local authorities, businesses and charities participate in the West Sussex Civilian Military Partnership Board, which provides a direct link between local decision makers and the armed forces.
+The County Council is a Gold Award holder from SERFCA’s Employer Recognition Award.

 You can find more information on the Armed Forces Community Covenant on GOV.UK.